chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 ---------------------------

 - **High-order methods:** Lethe supports higher order interpolation.
 This can yield much better results with an equal number of degrees of freedom than traditional second-order (Q1-Q1) methods, especially at higher Reynolds numbers.

+- **Mesh size** It would be interesting to increase the height:sphere diameter ratio and see if the drag coefficient becomes closer to the analytical one for Re = 0.1 A Mesh refinement analysis could also be carried out.

 - **Dynamic mesh adaptation:** To increase accuracy further, the ``max number elements`` and ``max refinement level`` parameters of the mesh adaption can be increased.